-[Other pertinent contact information, e.g., fax number, e-mail address]
+[Other pertinent contact information, e.g., fax number, email address]

-The request may be submitted in person, by mail, by fax, or by e-mail.
+The request may be submitted in person, by mail, by fax, or by email.

-- o The request must - o Include the name and contact information of the person requesting the public record; and - Include a sufficiently detailed description of the record(s) requested to allow [public body] to search for and identify responsive records. - o The request should be dated.
+- The request must - Include the name and contact information of the person requesting the public record; - Include a sufficiently detailed description of the record(s) requested to allow [public body] to search for and identify responsive records; and - The request should be dated.